Now Reading:

 Being accustomed to this mindset allows mediocre individuals in powerful positions.
 We resort to “lesser evils” because we think we don’t deserve better.

-Way back pre-pandemic, stories of resilience have always been popular during thunderstorm season.
+Way back pre-pandemic, stories of resilience have always been popular during monsoon season.
 Before we know it, photos of ordinary people fist-fighting with sickness (and death) in flooded areas—just to make ends meet—dominate our feed.
 We often compliment how heroic their deeds are, but did we bother calling for better services?
 There are things we don’t deserve in the first place.

 Before we paint something as “inspiring,” let’s think if someone is suffering at the expense of our amazement.